 Significant global social and economic development has led to a rapid exhaustion of freshwater supplies, which calls for the handling and regenerating of wastewater from industries and prudent utilization of already available supplies.
 The main industrial chemicals immediately impacting the natural world are synthesized organic substances widely used in industries.
-Numerous biological and chemical techniques can eliminate these contaminants, including absorption, ozonation photography, microwave-based deterioration, chemical catalytic processes, the Fenton response, and electrocatalysis [11].
+Numerous biological and chemical techniques eliminate can these absorption, contaminants, including ozonation photography, microwave-based deterioration, chemical catalytic processes, the Fenton response, and electrocatalysis (Rambabu et al. 2021).
 The primary weakness of these treatments is their high cost and significant energy use throughout recovery.
-Furthermore, most current techniques transmit toxins from one stage to another, resulting in subsequent contamination [12].
+Furthermore, most current techniques transmit toxins from one stage to another, resulting in subsequent contamination (Hemanth et al. 2017).
 The application of nanomaterials in actual cleanup techniques for contaminants has increased recently.
 One of the more current fields of study in the water treatment industry is the enzymatic elimination of contaminants using biological nanomaterials.
-In a modern setting, such nanostructures provide enhanced, safe, and affordable cleaning techniques for remediating environments [13, 14].
+In a modern setting, such nanostructures provide enhanced, safe, and affordable cleaning techniques for remediating environments (El-Sesy and Othman 2023; Devatha et al. 2018).
 Chemical contaminants known as nitrophenols are employed in producing pharmaceuticals, pesticides, and pyrotechnics.
 The American Ecological Protection Agency has designated 129 organic substances as dangerous to people and the planet, including four-nitrophenol (4NP).
 Due to its high water solubility, it is widely distributed in soil and wastewater from industries.
 Therefore, any meaningful contribution to the detoxification of 4NP is crucial for the ecosystem and industry.
-For the catalytic decomposition of 4-nitrophenol, iron nanoparticles immobilized in sphere polyelectrolyte brushing were used [15].
+For the catalytic decomposition of 4-nitrophenol, iron nanoparticles immobilized in sphere polyelectrolyte brushing were used (Das et al. 2020).
 It was discovered that the kinetics of the 4-nitrophenol elimination by the nanoparticles of silver and gold stabilized on alginate-based calcium hydrogel pellets were out of order.
-According to Gangula et al., Breynia rhamnoides-mediated biological metallic nanomaterials effectively reduced 4NP.
-The amount of 4-nitrophenol (4-NP) was decreased via a Fenton-like process on nano-zero-valent metal.
-A significant family of organic compounds called dyes is widely used in contemporary industry [16].
-A significant environmental issue is the large-scale dumping of unprocessed colored manmade dye-based contaminants from the paper, drugs, painting, textiles, plastics, aesthetically pleasing, and food sectors.
+According to Gangula et al. Breynia rhamnoides-mediated biological metallic nanomaterials effectively reduced 4NP.
+The amount of 4-nitrophenol (4-NP) was decreased via a Fenton-like process on nano-zerovalent metal.
+A significant family of organic compounds called dyes is widely used in contemporary industry (Roy et al. 2022).
+A significant environmental issue is the largescale dumping of unprocessed colored manmade dyebased contaminants from the paper, drugs, painting, textiles, plastics, aesthetically pleasing, and food sectors.
 By preventing sunlight penetration, lowering oxygenation ability, and generating a process known as colored contaminants, these contaminants disrupt the aquatic ecology.
 Additionally, because they are cancerous and mutation-causing, pesticides seriously harm humans.
 Most colors are durable and immune to oxidizing chemicals, light, or oxidative digestion's deterioration.